-A narrow suspension bridge spanning the Ganges hangs below my table.
-People share the crossing with cows as monkeys patrol the cables looking for opportunities.
+A narrow suspension bridge across the Ganges hangs below my table.
+People share the crossing with cows and bikes, as monkeys patrol the cables above seeking opportunity in the traffic below.

 Spot the 3 monkeys

-Apart from the queue to see the Taj Mahal, I’ve not seen so many westerners in India, so many white faces.
-Unfortunately, here they’re accompanied by pan piped, meditation muzak that spills out from the restaurant’s speakers to mix with the Gange’s torrent.
-That said, this banoffee pie and coffee is rather good.
+Apart from the queue to see the Taj Mahal, I’ve not seen so many white faces.
+Unfortunately, here they’re accompanied by pan piped, meditation muzak that spills out from the restaurant’s speakers to compete with the Gange’s torrent.
+That said, this banoffee pie and coffee is very, very good.

-The superstitious part of me looks into the river below and contemplates a flow that’s caught me up and brought me this far without a map.
-It’s hard not to let the surroundings make one feel a bit mystical.
-Even without the many orange robed Saddhu’s and yoga experiences around every corner, this feels like a powerful place.
+My superstitious side looks into the river below and contemplates the flow that’s caught me and brought me here without map or compass.
+It’s hard not to feel the mystical quality of this place, notwithstanding the many orange robed Sadhu’s and yoga experiences around every corner.

 Pingback: Yoga | Something about boys